tmaiello/herptest/README.md

 (currently limited to library loading / execution)

-Upon startup, the herp utility will optionally initialize the framework specified in the settings.
+Upon startup, the peng utility will optionally initialize the framework specified in the settings.
 This framework is only built and initialized once for all students; any items that must be rebuilt for each student should be handled on an per-subject (student) basis.
-The herp utility provides a mechanism to initialize and clean up at the framework, subject, and project level (where there is one framework used to test many subjects, and each subject has one or more projects that are tested individually.)
+The peng utility provides a mechanism to initialize and clean up at the framework, subject, and project level (where there is one framework used to test many subjects, and each subject has one or more projects that are tested individually.)